-Taking all of the above factors into consideration, we have adopted a valuation assumption of \$110,000 for asbestosis claims in mid 2019/20 money terms.
-This assumption represents a decrease of 1% in inflation-adjusted terms from our previous assumption.
+Taking all of the above factors into consideration, we have adopted a valuation assumption of \$115,000 for asbestosis claims in mid 2020/21 money terms.

-7.7 Lung cancer claims
+7.4 Lung cancer claims

 The average award for lung cancer claims has exhibited some volatility in the past five years, although this is not unexpected given the small volume of claim settlements (approximately 10 to 30 claims per annum).